St Mary's is an Open Church - Open to God, Open to You

 followed by our Parish Eucharist (start approximately 9.15 am)

-After the palms have been blessed, St Mary's people will then process back to St Mary's for refreshments in the Hall.
+After the palms have been blessed, St Mary's people will then process back to St Mary's for Parish Communion (which will start around 9.20am, a little earlier than the usual 9.30am).
+There will be coffee afterwards in the Hall.

 We commemorate the institution of the Lord’s Supper and re-enact Jesus' action of washing his disciples' feet.
 After the service we keep watch before the Blessed Sacrament on the Altar of Repose.
 In doing this, we share in Jesus’ time in the Garden of Gethsemane.
 The Watch will be for an hour after the end of the Maundy Thursday Service.